Voronoi summation formula for the generalized divisor function $\sigma_{z}^{(k)}(n)$: Concluding remarks

 \section{Concluding remarks}

-The focus of this paper was obtaining the Vorono\"{\dotlessi} summation formula associated with the function $\sigma_{z}^{(k)}(n)$.
+The focus of this paper was on obtaining the Vorono\"{\dotlessi} summation formula associated with the function $\sigma_{z}^{(k)}(n)$.
 Two versions were achieved.
 The first one was in Theorem \ref{Voronoi_Sigma_z} for the finite sum $\sum_{\alpha<n<\beta}\sigma_{z}^{(k)}(n)f(n)$, where $f$ is analytic, and another, in Theorem \ref{Gen_Voronoi_Sigmakz}, for the infinite series $\sum_{n=1}^{\infty}\sigma_{z}^{(k)}(n)f(n)$, where $f$ is a function from the Schwartz class.
 It might be interesting to find appropriate conditions on the non-analytic functions $f$ for which Theorem \ref{Voronoi_Sigma_z} is still valid, and the non-Schwartz functions $f$ for which Theorem \ref{Gen_Voronoi_Sigmakz} still holds.

 A considerable part of the paper was devoted to obtaining properties of the functions $H_{z}^{(k)}(x)$ and $K_{z}^{(k)}(x)$ defined in \eqref{defn_H_z^k} and \eqref{line integral_K_z} respectively.
-The proof of the crucial relation between them which was established in Theorem \ref{H_z_sum of two_K_z} necessitated an application of the uniqueness theorem from the theory of linear differential equations and required properties of elementary symmetric polynomials and the Stirling numbers of the second kind.
-The initial value problem for the uniqueness theorem was solved by proving \eqref{explicitder} for $0\leq j\leq 2k+1$.
-Since \eqref{H_z in terms K_z} holds, a worthwhile thing to do would be to show that for $0\leq j\leq 2k+1$,
+The proof of the crucial relation between them which was established in Theorem \ref{H_z_sum of two_K_z} necessitated the use of the theory of linear differential equations and required properties of elementary symmetric polynomials and the Stirling numbers of the second kind.

+The fact that the differential equation in \eqref{geqn} simplifies considerably to Theorem \ref{hade_eqn} could be observed only because of the need to prove Theorem \ref{H_z_sum of two_K_z}.
+Otherwise, it is difficult to a priori conceive why the result in Lemma \ref{coeff_de} should exist.
+The latter was the main reason for the aforementioned simplification.

+It would also be interesting to see solutions of the differential equation in Theorem \ref{hade} other than $H_z^{(k)}(x)$ and the integral in Remark \ref{other solution}.
+This is particularly important in light of \eqref{Hardy} or, more generally, \eqref{k=1 eqn}.
+Differential equations analogous to the one in Theorem \ref{hade} have played an important role in number theory and special functions.
+We note two studies in this regard.
+The first one is by Wigert \cite{wigannalen} and is concerned with our work in a forthcoming paper \cite{dmsv}.
+The other is by Everitt \cite[Equation (2.6)]{everitt} who considered a differential equation having as one of its solutions a generalization of the Bessel function of the first kind denoted by $J_{\nu, k}(x)$.